G0dang/Active-Directory-Account-Management-Application/README.md

 The purpose of this application is to create a new user in the Active Directory.
 Users can manually enter the user details or load them from the "New User Request" ticket via the Halo API.

->  Note: This aplication has also been recreated in Windows Preentation Foundation (WPF) UI framework.
+>  Note: This aplication has also been recreated in Windows Presentation Foundation (WPF) UI framework.

 ## Steps to Create a New User
 ### Search or Enter Details: